Revelations (The X-Files): Production

 "Revelations" was written by Kim Newton and directed by David Nutter, his final episode of The X-Files.
 Nutter decided that, after the episode, he wished to pursue different things and that the series was in excellent hands with fellow directors Rob Bowman and Kim Manners.
 Actor Kenneth Welsh, who appears in the episode as the demonic Simon Gates, had previously portrayed a chief antagonist in the critically acclaimed 1990 serial drama Twin Peaks, alongside Duchovny.

 The episode contains a role reversal with Dana Scully the believer and Fox Mulder the skeptic, which David Duchovny called "a refreshing change of pace."
 Nutter believed that by examining faith, the show's creators were able to explore the nuances and seeming contradictions of Scully and her worldview.
 The episode was the first to discuss Scully's faith in-depth.
 Series creator Chris Carter later emphasized that the theme of the episode was more on personal belief rather than organized religion, noting, "[The episode] deals with faith, not religion with a capital 'R' or Catholicism with a capital 'C'".
 The producers for the series were cautious about presenting an overtly religious episode of the series for fear of "pissing certain people off", but, according to Carter, the show "handled it in such a way as to make it about miracle belief, or lack of belief."

 According to co-producer Paul Rabwin, the episode had been rewritten a number of times, even when it was already in production.
 The producers felt it was difficult "to sell the concept of religious magic" (for instance, bi-locating).
-The episode went through a detailed editing process, which including additional tweaks to the script.
+The episode went through a detailed editing process, including additional tweaks to the script.
 These changes required actor Kevin Zegers to fly back to Vancouver and film reshoots and additional scenes.
 The producers claimed to be in awe by the way the episode turned out after all the additional work had been done.
 Several of the scenes were altered or cut during post-production, such as the scene with the priest; the producers were unhappy with the voice of the actor, so they recorded a voice-over and mixed it in during post-production.
 A scene with Kevin's father speaking in tongues, quoting the famous "Klaatu barada nikto" line from The Day the Earth Stood Still (1951), was cut in the final edit of the episode.